Editor's note: This article was updated to reflect recent developments; a prior version of this article was published on August 6, 2020.

 5. Two years go by fast

-The Regulations and the Federal Court Practice Direction contemplate a decision prior to the expiry of the 24 month statutory stay.
+The Regulations and the Federal Court Case and Trial Management Guidelines contemplate a decision prior to the expiry of the 24 month statutory stay.
 Trials are typically scheduled between 20 and 21 months after the action is started.
 This timeframe can place significant burdens on in-house counsel, including responding to discovery requests, considering expert evidence, and aligning positions across multiple jurisdictions.
 While the steps are largely unavoidable, pre-NOA planning can reduce these stresses.

 6. Early document production